 Start exploring your legal options for your family law case.
 Contact our offices today to request a consultation.

-Determining Spousal or Child Support
+What Determines Spousal or Child Support?

 There are a few things that will be taken into consideration when a judge determines spousal or child support maintenance in New York.
 Not every one of the factors applies to every scenario—every marriage is evaluated on a case-by-case basis by the court.